mpv-player/mpv/DOCS/man/input.rst

     to be precise, not fast), and sometimes fails to behave as expected.
 How well this works depends on whether precise seeking works correctly (e.g. see the ``--hr-seek-demuxer-offset`` option).
-Video filters or other video postprocessing that modifies timing of frames (e.g. deinterlacing) should usually work, but might make backstepping silently behave incorrectly in corner cases.
+Video filters or other video post-processing that modifies timing of frames (e.g. deinterlacing) should usually work, but might make backstepping silently behave incorrectly in corner cases.
 Using ``--hr-seek-framedrop=no`` should help, although it might make precise seeking slower.